Caroline (Ihlefeld) Gallagher ’20 | Psychology major

-Caroline Ihlefeld graduated from Saint Anselm College in 2020 with a psychology major.
-A native of Fairfield, CT, she spent her first year after graduating working as a patient advocate at the Whittingham Cancer Center at Norwalk Hospital while also pursuing her master’s in industrial/organizational psychology from Sacred Heart University.
-After she completed her master’s degree, she moved to Boston, MA and began working as a talent development coordinator at Vantage Partners, a management consulting firm.
+A native of Fairfield, Conn., Caroline (Ihlefeld) Gallagher ’20 spent her first-year post-grad working as a patient advocate at the Whittingham Cancer Center at Norwalk Hospital while pursuing a Master’s in Industrial and Organizational Psychology from Sacred Heart University.
+After completing her master’s, she moved to Massachusetts and began working on the corporate side of the field as a human resources generalist and an employee relations manager.

-Were you involved in any clubs or organizations on campus?
-When and how did you get involved?
+Were you involved in any clubs or organizations at Saint Anselm College?

-I was involved in a number of campus clubs and organizations, including SGA, New Student Orientation, Student Alumni Ambassadors, the College Judiciary Board, Psychology Department Ambassadors, & the College Choir.
-For much of these, I didn’t get involved until my sophomore or junior year- it’s never too late!
+I was involved in a number of campus clubs and organizations, including Student Government Association (SGA), New Student Orientation, Student Alumni Ambassadors, the Judiciary Board, Psychology Department Ambassadors, & the College Choir.
+For many of these, I didn’t get involved until my sophomore or junior year- it’s never too late!

 What internship/research opportunities did you participate in?